-We obtained the general ledger detail for other operating expenses and compared the detail to the total expenses reported.
-We selected a sample of three transactions and validated their existence and the accuracy of their recording.
+5. We obtained the general ledger detail for other operating expenses and compared the detail to the total expenses reported.
+We selected a sample of one transaction to validate the existence of the transaction and the accuracy of its recording.
 We recalculated the totals.